tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/other-linux-notes.md

 A process (sometimes called a task) is an instance of a running program.

-## windowing system
+## Windowing System

-In computing, a [windowing system](https://en.wikipedia.org/wiki/Windowing_system) (or window system) is a software suite that manages separately different parts of display screens.[1]
+In computing, a [windowing system](https://en.wikipedia.org/wiki/Windowing_system) (or window system) is a software suite that manages separately different parts of display screens.
 It is a type of graphical user interface (GUI) which implements the WIMP (windows, icons, menus, pointer) paradigm for a user interface.

 The [X Window System](https://en.wikipedia.org/wiki/X_Window_System) (X11, or simply X; stylized 𝕏) is a windowing system for bitmap displays, common on Unix-like operating systems.